alealrom/frontend_mentor_projects/NFT Card/README.md

-# Frontend Mentor - NFT Card Solution
+# alealrom - NFT Card Solution

 This is a solution to NFT Card challenge on Frontend Mentor.